Toto Riina was one of the most feared bosses of the Sicilian mafia. He rose to power by killing all his rivals.

 Both Riina and Provenzano continued their lives on the run, as before.

 Riina was angry.
 More angry than ever before.
 Judge Falcone had won the fight of his life.
-The structure and criminal nature of Cosa Nostra had now been officially recognized for the first time.
+The structure and criminal nature of Cosa Nostra had now been officially known for the first time in history.

 Riina had long been trying to find weaknesses in Judge Falcone's security measures.
-Now, he had finally succeeded.
-The dynamite installed in the drainage pipe blew up the highway and the cars driving on it beyond recognition.
+Now, he thought he had finally succeeded.
+The dynamite was installed in the drainage pipe blew up the highway and the cars driving on it beyond recognition.
 Falcone was dead.

 Fifty-seven days later, it was Paolo Borsellino's turn.
 He had been a close friend and a colleague of Falcone.